Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: GrUES : Gr obner-based Unconditional Equivalence Search

 Finally, we used the \texttt{big\_O} Python package (\url{https://pypi.org/project/big-O/}) to estimate the time complexity of our \texttt{GrUES} implementation, opting for a more practical, application-oriented analysis as opposed to a theoretical analysis based on the algorithms in Sections~\ref{sec:pseud-its-equiv}~and~\ref{sec:gr-algor}.
 In particular, we ran experiments on synthetic data independently varying (i) the number of nodes in the data-generating DAG, from 3 up to 50, (ii) the sample size drawn from the generating DAG, from 1\,000 up to 100\,000, and (iii) the length of the Markov chain computed by \texttt{GrUES}, from 5 up to 1\,000\,000.
 The results of are shown in Table~\ref{tab:complex}.

-Notice that the complexity grows only linearly with the sample size and Markov chain length but cubically with the number of nodes.
-Regardless, this shows that \texttt{GrUES} is reasonably efficient and scalable, considering causal structure learning for DAGs and MECs is generally an NP-hard problem \citep{chickering2004large}.
+The complexity grows linearly with sample size and Markov chain length but cubically with number of nodes.
+This suggests \texttt{GrUES} is reasonably efficient and scalable, considering causal structure learning for MECs is an NP-hard problem \citep{chickering2004large}.